veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 ### Error details

-The "conformance" property of the PDF/A Identification Schema is not equal to "A" for PDF/A-1a conforming file.
+The "conformance" property of the PDF/A Identification Schema is not equal to "A" for a PDF/A-1a conforming file.

-The "conformance" property of the PDF/A Identification Schema is not equal to "A" or "B" for PDF/A-1b conforming file.
+The "conformance" property of the PDF/A Identification Schema is not equal to "A" or "B" for a PDF/A-1b conforming file.

-As Level B requirements for a strict subset of Level A requirements, validation for Level B conformance accepts value of "conformance" property also to be "A".
+As Level B requirements form a strict subset of Level A requirements, validation for Level B conformance also accepts the "conformance" property having a value of "A".

 * PDF/A-1a validation:
   * Object type: `PDFAIdentification`